 It’s no secret that many older Americans are struggling with the high cost of quality healthcare these days.
 While nearly every citizen over the age of 65 has some level of Medicare coverage available to them, it only covers some of the increasing bills seniors are incurring.
 And, with Americans living longer than ever before, this challenge is only going to grow as time goes on.

-One area that has received a lot of attention lately — with no solution on the horizon from Medicare — is the lack of routine and non-medical dental care for seniors.
+One area that has received a lot of attention lately — with no solution on the horizon from Medicare — is the lack of routine and non-medical oral health care coverage for seniors.
 Most Medicare plans don’t cover dental at all, and the few options that do exist are limited.
-Private insurance is available, but the premiums can be cost-prohibitive for most seniors on fixed incomes.
+Private dental insurance is available, but for seniors on fixed incomes, the premiums can be cost-prohibitive.

 As a result, many seniors simply go without adequate dental care and are forced to pay out of pocket for services if and when they’re needed.